Do I Have a Strong Whiplash Injury Claim?

 Traffic Accidents and Whiplash

-A car accident is one of the most common instances where a person will receive a whiplash injury.
-Oftentimes, they will occur during rear-end car crashes due to the rapid forward and back motion a person will sustain when their car is hit from behind.
+As whiplash lawyers, a car accident is one of the most common instances we see where a person will receive a whiplash injury.
+Oftentimes, they will occur during rear-end car crashes or getting a whiplash from side impact crashes.
 Many minor injuries can happen at low speeds, and the symptoms worsen with increased speed.
-Additionally, you may receive whiplash from a faulty airbag deployment or a slip and fall accident.
+Additionally, you may receive a whiplash or concussion from a faulty airbag deployment or a slip and fall accident

 It is also common for symptoms to appear days after the accident.
-If this happens, you should still seek medical treatment to ensure you have the correct documentation of your injuries by a medical professional.
+If this happens, you should still seek medical treatment for untreated whiplash symptoms to ensure you have the correct documentation of your injuries by a medical professional.

 As experienced car accident attorneys, we understand that being in an unexpected accident is not only shocking but also draining both physically and emotionally.
 As you look to navigate your next steps, you deserve to have a team at your side who will help you work through the complexities of a whiplash injury claim.

 At MHM, we are here to help you get back on your feet.
-If you experienced a serious whiplash injury during a car accident, contact us now for a free consultation.
+If you experienced a serious whiplash, concussion or neck injury during a car accident, contact us now for a free consultation.